falcore3000/darknet/README.md

 - there is seperate session key for each direction of communication

 Routing:
 - At each node, a "path" is established.
-You register next node in path and get 32 bit int.
+For each node in a route, you register the next node and receive a 32 bit int.
 The 32 bit int when prefixed on packet determines the node packet will be forwarded to.
 - Each node decodes the packet and pops off first 4 bytes to determine next node to transport packet to.

 Payment for Transport: